Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 Long-Term Impact:

-• Homeowners and contractors will benefit from quicker approval times for building permits.
+• Homeowners and contractors will benefit from faster approval times for building permits.

 • This will likely result in fewer construction delays and a more efficient building process statewide.